Multi-model · Copilot Mastery Pro+ ~10 min Interactive

 Governing a multi-model agent estate

-Once agents can run on different models, model policy, inventory, and the AI architect's role become the real work.
-See the track →
+Once agents can run on different models, model policy, agent inventory, and the AI architect's role become the real work.
+That's the edge the field is figuring out now — and where Copilot Mastery keeps growing.